 In the first part of this two-part article, I provide guidance about maximizing the value of third-party engineering services throughout project development and pre-construction activities.
-Here, in the second part, I will focus on the value-added engineering services that PV Pros provides to IPPs during and after construction.
+Here, in the second part, I will focus on the value-added engineering services that Pure Power provides to IPPs during and after construction.

 IE or OE Engaged During Construction